beumsk/rpg/README.md

 ## Ideas

+- first fight intro+tuto against master that we lose as we only have basic attacks?
 - more fights? add element on map to add new enemies or trainingMap?
 - save/load via download/upload file? (encrypt data to avoid cheat?)
 - quests in menu?